 Chemotherapy is a very important part of treatment for osteosarcoma.
 Chemotherapy uses anti-cancer (cytotoxic) drugs to destroy cancer cells, and is usually given to shrink the main tumour before surgery.
 It’s also given after the tumour has been removed by surgery, to help reduce the risk of the cancer coming back (recurring).
 It’s common for a combination of drugs to be used.

 Radiotherapy may occasionally be given.
 This treats cancer by using high energy rays to destroy the cancer cells, while doing as little harm as possible to normal cells.

 The type and extent of surgery depends on the position and size of the tumour in the body.
 This surgery will need to be carried out at a specialist orthopaedic centre, and your child should be referred to one.

 Surgery may include removing the whole limb (amputation) or part of the affected bone, which is then replaced by some form of false limb (prosthesis).
 If only part of the affected bone is removed, this is known as limb-sparing surgery.
 Most children will be considered for limb-sparing surgery.

 Sometimes amputation of the limb is unavoidable if the cancer is affecting the surrounding blood vessels and nerves.

 After amputation, a false limb will be fitted and will be regularly adjusted as your child grows.
 False limbs can work very well.
 It should be possible for your child to join in with normal activities and even sports.

-There are two ways that limb-sparing surgery may be done:
+There are 2 ways that limb-sparing surgery may be done: